AlesPravdin/BTCETERMINAL/README.md

 5. Use ./src/examples as starting and expiration point for your own scripts.

-Should you find any part of this project not as groovy as it might be don't hesitate to give me a note o even better to participate!
+Should you find any part of this project not as groovy as it might be don't hesitate to give me a note or even better to participate!

 Cheers,
 Ales

 P.S.
-This project was initially inspire by http://pastebin.com/jyd9tACF
+This project was initially inspired by http://pastebin.com/jyd9tACF